"Everyone welcomed us with open arms."

 Treatment: Support from the Parent-Baby Groups

-Redmond mom Siri Pannell felt overwhelmed, unsure of herself and isolated after the birth of her daughter Aniston.
+Like many new moms, Siri Pannell of Redmond felt overwhelmed, unsure of herself and isolated after the birth of her daughter Aniston.

 “I was a typical first-time mom with this delicate, breakable little baby,” she remembers.
 “I thought, ‘Oh my gosh, what’s going on?’”

-Another new mom suggested Pannell attend EvergreenHealth’s Parent Baby classes.
-Started in 1991, the yearlong set of free and low-cost classes allows parents face time with a variety of parenting experts, and introduces them to lifelong friends.
+Another new mom suggested Siri attend EvergreenHealth’s Parent Baby classes.
+Started in 1991, the yearlong set of free and low-cost classes offers parents face time with a variety of parenting experts, and introduces them to lifelong friends.

-Despite feeling overwhelmed by the idea of leaving the house alone, Pannell decided to check it out.
+Despite feeling overwhelmed by even the idea of leaving the house, Siri decided to check it out.

 “I thought, ‘I’m going to do it!
 I’m going to go!’” she recalls, “and it was a revelation.
 I found lots of people going through what I was going through.
 Everyone was feeling the same way.
 I wasn’t the only one!”